 Costs, Housing and Residence Life, and Immigration

 Typical costs associated with attending Pepperdine's Fall London Program include tuition, books, room and board, an activity fee, and personal travel and entertainment-related expenses.
 Tuition is the same as for Malibu classes based on a flat-fee.
 The tuition cost for the Fall 2019 semester was $28,750 for ten or more units.
-Please note that the tuition cost will change for Fall 2020 and further details will be published shortly.
+Please note that the tuition cost will change for Fall 2021 and further details will be published.
 Book costs are estimated and vary depending on the course and travel and entertainment expenses can vary considerably for each student.

 Please note that other than tuition and the activity fee, the actual costs for London-related items such as board, room, transportation, etc. may be less (or more) depending on foreign currency exchange rates.